saishshaikh/ALL-JAVASCRIPT-/README.md

 Q1) var, let, aur const me Difference

-Var, let, and const are used to declare variables in JavaScript. var can be redeclared and reassigned. let can be reassigned but cannot be redeclared in the same scope. const cannot be reassigned or redeclared after initialization.
+Var, let, and const are used to declare variables in JavaScript. var can be redeclared and reassigned.var is function-scoped, let can be reassigned but cannot be redeclared in the same scope.  let and const are block-scoped. const cannot be reassigned or redeclared after initialization.
 Nowadays, let and const are preferred because they provide block scope and better variable control."